AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 ### Step 4: Validate your configuration

-To check the integration is successful, follow the steps below:
+To check that the integration is successful, follow the steps below:

 1. Open the client console and log on to Adobe Campaign.